Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

-Over the next few weeks, the setting sun over the Rocky Mountains will lure thousands of hairy, eight-legged creatures out of their burrows across the eastern plains in search of love.
+Over the next few weeks, the setting sun over the Rocky Mountains will lure thousands of hairy, eight-legged creatures out of their burrows across the eastern plains in search for love.

 It's that time of year again — Colorado's tarantula "migration" is underway.